 Research training is available for residents interested in an academic career.
 We strongly encourage residents to pursue an M.Sc. or enter the Surgeon Scientist Program, leading towards a Ph.D.

-During the two core years, residents are expected to be involved in the series of core lectures leading to successful completion of both the MCCQE Part II and POS exams.
+During the two core years, residents are expected to be involved in the series of core lectures leading to successful completion of the Principles of Surgery (POS) exam.
 There is a mandatory weekly cardiac seminar series for all of the university trainees and a quarterly city-wide seminar series for all cardiac trainees and faculty.
 There are also Visiting Professorships during the academic year which include a lecture at the hospital rounds and an educational afternoon with the cardiac trainees.
 Education rounds, seminars, research rounds and combined rounds with cardiology at each of the four cardiac units are available.
 Active participation by the resident is required.